bfad/Lasso-Query/README.markdown

 ### Example with HTML

 Here we're displaying various fields in an HTML table for everyone with a last name starting with the letter "A".
+Notice that the last column uses the `[query\_result->c()]` method to reference `type` &mdash; this is because there is already a built-in method named `type` to every Lasso type.

     <?=
         local(people) = query(
             -database="rhino",
-                 -sql="SELECT p.name_preferred, p.name_first, p.name_middle, p.name_last, p.email
+                 -sql="SELECT p.name_preferred, p.name_first, p.name_middle,
+                         p.name_last, p.email, p.type
                       FROM people p WHERE p.name_last LIKE 'A%'" )
     ?>